freesouls/face-alignment-at-3000fps/README.md

 ## New!!!
 Refactoring the code
 ### 1. Add Validation in Training Step(error is the same to the paper)
-add Validation after each stage, output will be like below, now we can see how our model is fit on the validation set, much easier for parameter tuning.(Following is the output when training Helen dataset)
+add Validation after each stage, output will be like below, now we can see how our model is fit on the validation set, much easier for parameter tuning.(Following is the output when training Helen dataset)，the trained model can be **DOWNLOADED** from **[HERE](http://pan.baidu.com/s/1eRspt2U)**, see next section for how to use.
 ```
 training stage: 0 of 6
 train regression error: 836.521, mean error: 0.116767